Vail Colorado skiing is epic, like their

 live music as skiers pour off the mountain ready to party in their ski boots.

-First stop - Los Amigos is right by the Gondola One with
+First stop - Los Amigos is by Gondola One with

 margaritas by the pitcher, nachos and a picture perfect view of skiers

 descending their last run.
-Los Amigos is also a great ski in lunch, affordable,
+Los Amigos is a great ski in lunch, affordable,

 yummy Mexican fare and you are steps to the gondola for more skiing after